History of Australia in Timeline

 2012: Obesity Ranking

-In 2012, Australia ranked 35th in the world for its proportion of obese women and near the top of developed nations for its proportion of obese adults; 63% of its adult population is either overweight or obese.
+In 2012, Australia ranked 35th in the world for the proportion of obese women and was near the top of developed nations for obese adults.

-Since 2014, a national curriculum developed by the Commonwealth has been implemented by the states and territories.
+Since 2014, a national curriculum developed by the Commonwealth has been implemented by the states and territories in Australia.

-In 2015, Australian films delivered a 7.7% share of the local box office in a film market flooded with foreign content.
+In 2015, Australian films captured 7.7% of the local box office in a market dominated by foreign content.

-In the 2016 financial year, education was Australia's third-largest export, contributing more than $28 billion to the economy.
+In the 2016-17 financial year, education in Australia contributed more than $28 billion to the economy.

-Between 1901 and 2017, there were 18 earthquakes with a moment magnitude of greater than 6 in Australia.
+Between 1901 and 2017, there were 18 earthquakes with a moment magnitude of greater than 6.

-In 2017, same-sex marriage became legal in Australia.
+In 2017, same-sex marriage was legalized in Australia.

 2018: Commonwealth Games